 Hermes Diaktoros visits a remote island which is home to an ancient icon famed for its miraculous powers.
 But something about the Virgin troubles him, and Hermes calls on an old friend to confirm his suspicions that the icon is a fake.

-In the fourth Mystery of the “Greek Detective”, the inimitable Hermes must deal with forgery, betrayal and superstition, and the consequences of all-consuming rage.
+In the Lady of Sorrows, our enigmatic white-shoed detective must deal with forgery, betrayal and superstition, and the consequences of all-consuming rage.

 “Enrico had prepared papoutsakia, little shoes – aubergines filled with garlic rich meat sauce, baked with a cheese topped bechamel.
 A salad of tomatoes and red onions was dressed with virgin olive oil and sprinkled with ferns of fresh dill.
 There was a half loaf of still warm bread…..and a bottle of cold rose”